Ethical guidelines for Animal Protection Norway

 (Adopted at Dyrebeskyttelsen Norge’s national meeting 2019).

-Dyrebeskyttelsen Norge (DN) shall conduct its activities in such a way that the organization’s reputation is maintained and built.
-Public authorities, media, elected representatives or members shall at any time be able to be given insight into our activities.
-To succeed with our purpose, work and conduct must be based on a conscious attitude to ethics and morality, which provides credibility, trust and respect.
+Animal Protection Norway (APN) shall conduct its activities in a manner that safeguards and builds the organization’s reputation.
+Public authorities, media, elected representatives, or members shall at any time be granted insight into our activities.
+To succeed in our purpose, work and conduct must be based on a conscious attitude towards ethics and morals, which fosters credibility, trust, and respect.

 The purpose of these guidelines is to create safe frameworks for the voluntary effort in DN, build up a good and safe volunteer environment in the organization, and build further on DN’s good work and reputation.